evidentlyai/evidently/docs/book/integrations/evidently-and-metaflow.md

 2. **ServingFlow**: from the latest successful TrainingFlow, retrieves the best model and use it to make predictions on the new data
 3. **MonitoringFlow**: triggered by the `ServingFlow`, retrieves the data used in each last successful Flow and calculates the desired metrics, such as data quality and data drift, where `reference` is the data used in the `TrainingFlow` and `current` comes from the `ServingFlow`

 **Note**: Evidently calculates a rich set of metrics and statistical tests.
-You can choose any of the pre-built [reports and test suites](../reports/) to define the metrics you’d want to get.
+You can choose any of the pre-built [reports and test suites](../reports/) to define the type of analysis you’d want to get.

 Within every Flow, it is possible to store artifacts that can be visualised with the `card` feature.
 This way, you can save the HTML content of the Evidently reports to be visualized with the `metaflow-card-html` plugin.